Homemade Cranberry Sauce – Easy 15-Minute Holiday Recipe

 Q: Can I make cranberry sauce without sugar?

 A: You can reduce the sugar or use alternatives like honey, maple syrup, or coconut sugar.
-Just keep in mind that less sugar means a softer set and shorter shelf life.
+Please note that a lower sugar content results in a softer set and a shorter shelf life.

 Comments